wix/Detox/docs/Guide.Migration.md

 Notice that `--artifact-location` became sensitive to whether you end your directory path with a slash or not.
 It has the next convention:

-* If you want to create automatically a subdirectory with timestamp and configuration name (to avoid file overwrites upon consquent re-runs), specify a path to directory that *does not end* with a slash.
+* If you want to create automatically a subdirectory with timestamp and configuration name (to avoid file overwrites upon consquent reruns), specify a path to directory that *does not end* with a slash.
 * Otherwise, if you want to put artifacts straight to the specified directory (in a case where you make a single run only, e.g. on CI), *add a slash* to the end.

 For more information see [CLI documentation](APIRef.DetoxCLI.md).